Accreditation

 Appraise difficult cases presented by members.

-The CanMEDS and CanMEDS-FM competencies are frameworks that identify and describe the abilities physicians require to effectively meet the health care needs of the people they serve.
-These abilities are grouped thematically under seven roles.
-A competent physician seamlessly integrates the competencies of all seven CanMEDS Roles.
+The CanMEDS and CanMEDS-FM competencies are frameworks developed by the Canadian medical colleges.
+They identify and describe the abilities physicians and surgeons require to effectively meet the health-care needs of the people they serve.
+These abilities are grouped thematically under the seven roles of a physician.

 Develop Content